nickdimwill/polvolsec/README.md

 * [ ] Install uBlock Origin and HTTPS Everywhere extensions for your Chrome browser to make sure your browsing is encrypted.
 Avoid using any other extensions.
 * [ ] Browse internet using incognito mode.
 * [ ] If a website seems sketchy, get off it.
+* [ ] Use widely-used open-source software where possible.
+More eyes on the source code means more vulnerabilities fixed.
 * [ ] more
 * [ ] more